KiandaBPM/docs/content/docs/platform/pages/_index.md

 The options available are the same as those available in the **Create dashboard page** dialog box used to create a new dashboard page  - see [How to get started](#how-to-get-started) - but there are also **two** additional options:

 - **Display in mobile footer** - Select this checkbox to display in mobile footer.

-- **Hide from navigation** - Select this checkbox if you want to hide the dashboard from navigation in the left side menu.
+- **Hide from navigation** - Select this checkbox if you want to hide this dashboard from the navigation in the left side menu.

+  **Note**: Selecting this option will override whatever options you may have inserted in the '**Visible to**' option in the **Create dashboard page** dialog box.
+Selecting **Hide from navigation** will mean the dashboard page will not be visible to anyone in the main side menu.

 4. Click on the **OK** button to save the changes you have made in the **Edit dashboard page** dialog box (or click on **Close** to exit the dialog box without saving).